AjeetSingh-1996/k8_pod_emptydir_volume_network_policy/README.md

 ## Key Features

-- **Multi-container Pod**: Runs multiple containers (e.g., Nginx and Busybox) in a single Kubernetes Pod.
+- **Multi-container Pod**: Runs multiple containers (e.g., Nginx and Firefox) in a single Kubernetes Pod.
 - **NetworkPolicy**: Defines ingress and egress rules to control which Pods can communicate with each other.
 - **Shared Volume**: Uses a shared `emptyDir` volume between containers to allow data sharing.
 - **Custom Labels**: Applies labels to the Pod and uses them in the NetworkPolicy to define access rules.